 2. Resume – including name, postal address, email, telephone number

-4. A list of works with title, date, medium, dimensions
+4. List of works - title, date, medium, dimensions

 Proposal materials should be posted to: